awesomemotive/easy-digital-downloads/readme.txt

 With our Pro plans you can get access to [additional features](https://easydigitaldownloads.com/downloads/?utm_source=extensions&utm_medium=description_tab&utm_content=extensions&utm_campaign=readme) and super-charge your ecommerce business.
 Some of our most popular features in Pro are:

+* EU VAT Compliance - Easily manage EU VAT compliance.
+Get automatic rate updates, collect and verify customer VAT numbers, export EU VAT data for compliance, and more.
+* Invoices - Create and send beautiful invoices to your customers.
 * [Subscriptions](https://easydigitaldownloads.com/downloads/recurring-payments/?utm_source=extension&utm_medium=description_tab&utm_content=recurring-payments&utm_campaign=readme) - Build a sustainable ecommerce business and add recurring revenue to your store by selling subscriptions.
 * [Reviews](https://easydigitaldownloads.com/downloads/product-reviews/?utm_source=extension&utm_medium=description_tab&utm_content=reviews&utm_campaign=readme) - What better way promote your digital products than by having your happy customers do it for you!
 Schedule automatic review requests, show average ratings and rating breakdowns.
 * [Content Restriction](https://easydigitaldownloads.com/downloads/content-restriction/?utm_source=extension&utm_medium=description_tab&utm_content=content-restriction&utm_campaign=readme) - Restrict content on your site and only share it with customers who have purchased specific products.
 Content Restriction is great for membership sites and customer-only information.